opencog/opencog/examples/pln/inference-control-learning/README.md

 Experiment with inference control learning.
 The plan is to

 1. run a series of backward inferences,
-2. create a corpus of successful ones,
+2. create a corpus of inference traces,
-3. Run the pattern miner over them,
+3. Run the pattern miner and other learning algorithms over them,
-4. build cognitive schematics out of these patterns,
+4. build inference control rules out of these patterns,
-5. repeat with more inferences passing these cognitive schematics to the backward chainer for speeding it up.
+5. repeat while reusing these learned inference control rules to speed up the backward chainer.

 For now it is a toy experiment with a small taylored series over a small, constant knowledge-base.
 No ECAN is even necessary.
-The learned inference control rules, or control rules for short, should be that double, triple, etc deductions are useful.

 Knowledge-base
 --------------

 The knowledge-base is the upper case latin alphabet order.
-The order relationship is represented with Inheritance between 2 consecutive
+The order relationship is represented with Inheritance between 2 consecutive letters.
-letters:

 ```
 Inheritance (stv 1 1)